 1. Can I get the absolute value of a complex number in Excel?

-2. Can I use the ABS function to calculate the distance between two numbers on a number line?
+2. Can I use the ABS function to calculate the distance between two numbers in a number line?

-Ans: We can use the ABS function to get calculate the distance between two numbers on a number.
-The distance between two numbers in the number line is the absolute value of the difference between two numbers.
+Ans: The distance between two numbers in a number line is the absolute value of the difference between two numbers.
 You can use the following formula: ABS(A1-A2).
-Here, A1, and A2 contain any two numbers.